SkysoulDesign/mirage.app/platforms/ios/mirageapp/app/tns_modules/nativescript-barcodescanner/README.md

 Scan a barcode (or a QR code, or a lot of other formats really)

-## Prerequisites
-Set your Android target to level 23.

-NativeScript 1.2.3+ for iOS, 1.3.0+ for Android (`tns --version`), so please upgrade if you need to.

-If -for some reason- you need to build for {N} 1.2 on Android, please [use this branch](https://github.com/EddyVerbruggen/nativescript-barcodescanner/tree/nativescript-pre-1.3).

 ## Installation
 From the command prompt go to your app's root folder and execute:
 ```